One Stop Shop

 Importance of GRE Test Scores

-What do you need to get scholarship, definitely your GRE test scores are very very important.
-Specifically your GRE score if you’re going for MS or a PhD well the students have a greater chance of getting financial aid if you have if you have high GRE scores all right.
+First – your GRE test scores are very important if you’re applying for an MS or a Ph.D.
+Students have a greater chance of getting financial aid if they have high GRE scores.

 Why do universities look at percentiles?

 Universities look at percentiles because the percentiles will give you very interesting information.

 For example, a lot of GRE test takers find the Verbal Reasoning section harder than the Quantitative Reasoning Section.
 A 162 on Verbal and a 162 on Quant correspond to entirely different percentiles – 90th in Verbal and 83rd in Quant respectively.